 AppTech Payments Corp.
 Propels Fintech Industry Forward with Launch of Its Commerse™ Experiences-as-a-Service Platform

-“Commerse” by AppTech is an all-new, patent-backed Fintech platform delivering seamless Commerce Experiences-as-a-Service from a fully integrated, modular technology stack

-/EIN News/ -- CARLSBAD, Calif., Oct.
+CARLSBAD, Calif., Oct.
 24, 2022 (GLOBE NEWSWIRE) -- AppTech Payments Corp.
-(AppTech) (NASDAQ: APCX), an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, today unveiled its new product platform, Commerse while at Money20/20 USA, happening now through Wednesday, October 26 at The Venetian in Las Vegas.
+(AppTech) APCX, an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, today unveiled its new product platform, Commerse while at Money20/20 USA, happening now through Wednesday, October 26 at The Venetian in Las Vegas.

 This first-to-market, cloud-based Commerce Experiences-as-a-Service ("CXS") platform is backed by AppTech's mobile commerce patents, core partner technology and other related internal intellectual property.
 CXS solutions incorporate PaaS, BaaS, Data, AI/ML, MarTech and other features to create flexible, rich, personalized payment and banking experiences for end users.